Governing Policies for Satisfying Academic Requirements

 A full-time student is one who is enrolled for 12 or more semester hours.

 A student will be classified as a sophomore when at least 30 semester hours of course work have been successfully completed; junior-60 hours; senior-90 hours.

 John Brown University offers a four-week May term which begins the Monday after spring commencement.
 Students may earn as many as six credit hours, with most available courses satisfying requirements in the Core Curriculum.
 Summer tuition for undergraduate work is one-half the regular credit hour rate.
 Housing and meal plans are available on campus during the session.

-Means of establishing credit include the College-Level Examination Program (CLEP), Advanced Placement Programs (AP), International Baccalaureate Program (IB), and in some cases, departmental course equivalency exams.
+Means of establishing credit include the College-Level Examination Program (CLEP), Advanced Placement Programs (AP), International Baccalaureate Program (IB), A and AS Level Exams, and in some cases, departmental course equivalency exams.
 A maximum of 30 semester hours of such credit may be applied toward the bachelor's degree; 15 maximum for the associate's degree.
 Students are not permitted to take the CLEP test for any course in which they are currently enrolled or have been enrolled in during the current semester.
 Details about examination approval and course equivalence are available from the Registrar's Office.
 Graduating seniors must have completed all CLEP exams before the first day of their final term in residence.
 CLEP exams are administered by the Office of Academic Assistance.